Birth Defects Research and Resources

 data from Mai et al.;100 click to zoom

 Specific birth defects carry their own negative connotations and stigmas, with stigmas focused on both the affected individual and the parental role in the defect acquisition.
-The National Organization on Fetal Alcohol Syndrome has a “Stamp out Stigma” campaign focused on removing the stigmas facing all individuals affected by fetal alcohol syndrome, from the child to birth and adopted parents.
+One example of this is with fetal alcohol spectrum disorders (FASD).
+The organization FASD United has a “Stamp out Stigma” campaign focused on removing the stigmas facing all individuals affected by fetal alcohol syndrome, from the child to birth and adopted parents.
 That campaign notes that the stigma is so negative and pervasive that some doctors will purposely misdiagnose children with FAS as having ADHD or bipolar disorder in an effort to reduce the social impact of the disease.
-For more information please see the Statement on Stigma of FASD and Circle of Hope pages.
+For more information please see the Statement on FASD stigma.

 Despite continued stigmas and negative connotations surrounding birth defects, progress is evident over the last 60 years toward including and providing proper support to individuals with birth defects.
 Current US law prohibits discrimination in regards to employment and ensures access to specialized educational and early development services.
 For more information on the history of disability laws please refer to the Legal History section of the Learning and Developmental Disabilities Research and Resources webpage.